datopian/tech.datopian.com/ckan-enterprise/README.md

 ### Frontend

 PortalJS for the read frontend of CKAN Enterprise.
-Read more https://tech.datopian.com/frontend/#frontend.
+[Read more](/dms/frontend/#frontend).

 ### DataExplorer